JulianCotto/COSC-1336-Workbook/README.md

 Fill out homework in the "src"->"homeworks" file.
 Write Test cases for homework in "tests"->"homework".
 Run test cases from the run_tests.py file on the main page.
 **Note that this repository will require you to use proper import statements to move relevant data between folders and perform proper testing** -> This process is covered in COSC-1336/01 Introduction to Python/Lectures/.
 There are 3 videos there that cover "Dev Process, Variables, Input, Unit Tests", "Python Overview, Tool, Unit Testing" & "Python Dev Process, Unit Tests, Variables, Input, Output"

-I hope oyu take as much from this course as I did!!
+I hope you take as much from this course as I did!!